-The easiest way to do this data copy is to dump all the contents of MySQL and recreate all the tables related to this database at redshift end.
-Let us look deeply into the steps that are involved there.
+The easiest way to do this data copy is to dump all the contents of MySQL and recreate all the tables related to this database at the Redshift end.
+Let us look deeply into the steps that are involved in RDS to Redshift replication.

 The above command selects the data from the desired table and exports it into a CSV file.